 Prepare your answer by reviewing the company’s current online presence and coming up with a few ideas of which platforms to add or focus on.
 If this question comes up during the interview, consider asking the interviewer to summarize the company’s brand values, voice, and target audience and form your answer accordingly.

-Interviewers ask this to find out how much industry awareness you have and how you apply that awareness to your strategies within a company.
+Interviewers ask this to determine your industry awareness and how you apply that awareness to your company's strategies.

 Prepare your answer by reflecting on trends you are currently aware of, such as TikTok’s increasing popularity, the use of social listening tools to understand audiences, and the rise in online purchases through social media platforms.
 In addition, consider subscribing to sources of social media industry news, downloading the latest reports from trusted sources, and preparing your interview question answer accordingly.